StepNext-Solution/Stepnext-Solution/README.md

 <h1 align="center">  Welcome to Stepnext-Solution </h1>

-<p align="center"> Stepnext-Solution is a tech company that creates innovative software and digital solutions. </p>
+<p align="center"> Stepnext-Solution is a tech company that creates easy-to-use software and digital solutions. </p>

 <hr>